 Human error happens to the best of us, and if people are tired, stressed or distracted mistakes are more likely to occur.
 There is no possible way to create a workplace that is 100% free from error.
 Even automated systems have glitches and faults.
 Whilst ever you have human beings on the tools, mishaps are inevitable.

-Well documented steps will give your staff clear steps to complete their daily tasks, and if they do make a mistake you get to improve the system by updating process steps.
-Developing systems for performance managment and accountability will also help your staff to stay focused and paying attention.
-There are so many pracitcal ways to support your team and minimise the mistakes they make.
+Well, documented steps will give your staff clear steps to complete their daily tasks, and if they do make a mistake you get to improve the system by updating process steps.
+Developing systems for performance management and accountability will also help your staff to stay focused and pay attention.
+There are so many practical ways to support your team and minimise the mistakes they make.
 Keep the mistakes at bay by setting out clear steps to follow.

 The final thing that you can guarantee in your workplace is that people will not all get along every day.
 There will always be moments of misunderstanding because people don’t always say exactly what they mean, and they don’t always see eye to eye.
 Your staff will inevitably have moments where they miscommunicate or even openly disagree.
-Reducing these moments and the impact of them often comes down to how things are managed on a daily basis.
+Reducing these moments and their impact of them often comes down to how things are managed daily.

-It is vital that business owners get behind interpersonal problems at work to develop tools and strategies for effective communication.
+Business owners must get behind interpersonal problems at work to develop tools and strategies for effective communication.
 This is how you can ensure that everyone knows exactly what they’re meant to be doing at any given time.
 Having expectations in plain black and white will solve plenty of arguments before they even start.

 Your business growth will offer you and your team ample opportunity to address these types of issues.
 If you’re smart, you will use these moments to improve your company culture from the ground up.
 Everyone in your team, (including you) will have days where your memory fails you, your emotions get the better of you, or your motivation wanes.
 We have all made mistakes and we have all felt the sting of conflict.
 You never know when these moments will come up, but if you prepare your systems and processes to support your team, at least you will know you are prepared for when they do arise.